scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/scenarios.rst

 * Network costs
     Data transfer between regions incurs additional costs.
 This can add up quickly, especially if you have a lot of data being replicated.

-For more understanding of when to choose and when to avoid Global Tables, please refer to our :doc:`Global Tables <global-tables>` guide and the Global Tables FAQ [#r4]_.
+For more understanding of when to choose (and when to avoid) Global Tables, please refer to our :doc:`Global Tables <global-tables>` guide and the Global Tables FAQ [#r4]_.

 To understand the cost of Global Tables, we will use one of our customers as an example.
 They had a workload with the following characteristics, backing a recommendation engine for a large streaming platform.

-Their average item size was 8 KB, which as we described in our :doc:`Units <units>` section, means that each read and write operation would consume 1 RCUs (for eventually consistent reads) and 8 WCUs respectively.
+Their average item size was 8 KB, which (as we described in our :doc:`Units <units>` section)  means that each read and write operation would consume 1 RCUs (for eventually consistent reads) and 8 WCUs respectively.
 They had a total of 224 TB of replicated data in their table, which was replicated across 5 regions.
 The table was using eventual consistency for reads.

 The workload had the following characteristics: